Myfanwy Macleod: Myfanwy MacLeod, or There and Back Again (2013–2014)

 Macleod has explored topics of folklore traditions in Hex series (2009).
 Exhibited at the Catriona Jeffries gallery in Vancouver, British Columbia in 2009, and in Myfanwy MacLeod, or There And Back Again in 2013 and 2014, Hex Series is a collection of hand painted signs based on patterns found in Dutch culture in Eastern Pennsylvania.
 Hex Series contains symbols that have distinct meanings.
 The series is inspired by traditional Hex signs, and are commonly found on barn doors.
 By recreating these symbols, and placing them in the unusual setting of an art exhibition, MacLeod creates a parallel meaning by showcasing them through a conceptual standpoint.

 Commissioned pieces

 The Birds (2010)

 The Birds was MacLeod's first major public art commission, and is situated in Vancouver British Columbia.
 Partially inspired by Alfred Hitchcock's film The Birds (1963), The Birds is a large sculpture of two house sparrows, birds that are not indigenous to British Columbia.
 This sculpture challenges the idea of place and impossibility.

 Playtime (2016)

 Playtime is a site specific public art piece situated in Vancouver at the British Columbia (BC) Women's and Children's Hospital.
-Created by MacLeod, and Vancouver-based artist Shannon Oksanen, this piece was commissioned by the BC Children's and BC Women's Redevelopment Project.
+Created as the first public collaboration between MacLeod and Vancouver-based artist Shannon Oksanen, this piece was commissioned by the BC Children's and BC Women's Redevelopment Project.
+Playtime is an interactive art piece integrated into the Wellness Walkway of the BC Women's and Children's hospital.